 Dr Afzal Ansary ASIS FRPS (Chair)

-I have been a member of the RPS for over 45 years, with keen interest in medical and scientific imaging.
+I have been a member of the RPS for almost 50 years, with keen interest in medical and scientific imaging.
 I am the Regional Organiser for the North West.
-I am member of the Science Committee and member of the Scientific Imaging Qualification Board.
+I am member of the Science Committee and Distinctions Advisory Board.
+I am also Chairman of the Imaging Science Qualifications Board.
 In 2013 I was Awarded the Fenton Medal and Honorary Life Membership of The Royal Photographic Society.

 Bob Tapper ASIS FRPS (Hon Secretary)